mviereck/runx/README.md

       --xwin                   Use X server XWin.
       --clipboard [=yes|no]    Enable clipboard sharing yes/no. Default: yes.
       --display N              Use display number N for new X server.
+                               Default: random number in range of 0 ...
+3276.
       --no-auth                Disable X cookie authentication.
 Discouraged.
       --cleanup                Stop all X servers and delete cookies.
   -v, --verbose                Be verbose.